Private Yuk Objects

 Private Yuk Objects is a 1966 Australian play about the Vietnam War.
 It is allegedly the first play in the world on that topic.

 "I did not choose the subject for its sensational value," said Hopgood who added the play "does not take political sides.
 I don't think that's the job of the playwright.
 My intention is to record how anger and other government reactions can be manipulated and by government action, softened and made to lose their force."

 It was the first play to be commissioned by the Australian Elizabethan Theatre Trust.
 Hopgood wrote it in March 1965, being inspired by newspaper accounts of two American soldiers who had been held hostage by the Viet Cong for two years and become peace advocates.
 Then when Australia became involved in the war he started writing from the Australian point of view.
 Hopgood worked on the play over the next five months.
 "The Vietnam War is the first war Australia has been involved with which doesn't have clearcut issues.
 The issues are muddy.
 I'm trying to examine the Australian character under stress."

 "I try to tap into a current passion," said Hopgood.
 "Vietnam is hot topical stuff.
 From a humanitarian view, this is one of the muddiest issues in which we have ever been involved as a nation."

 Premise

 An Australian family is split by the Vietnam War.
-The father feels Australia should be in Vietnam.
-The youngest son has been called up and is unsure why Australia is fighting.
-The older son is a volunteer Australian officer who has been captured fighting and is in a Vietnamese POW camp, being interrogated by a Vietname officer who has had tertiary education in Sydney.
-There is also a mother and younger sister.

-Private Yuk writes letters to his father.